Subscribe to updates

 GLA Oversight Committee - Thursday 12 March 2026 10.00 am

 The GLA Oversight Committee met on Thursday 12 March 2026 to discuss proposed savings and efficiencies impacting staff, review the London Assembly's Plenary ways of working, and consider the London Assembly's budget for 2026-27.
-Key decisions included noting the report on proposed staffing changes and agreeing to respond to the consultation, noting the report on Plenary ways of working and delegating authority to the Chair to agree any output, and agreeing the proposed allocation of the Assembly and Secretariat budget for 2026-27.
+Key decisions included noting the report on proposed staffing changes and agreeing to respond to the consultation, approving the proposed budget allocation for the Assembly and Secretariat, and noting the mid-year Workforce Report with a decision to postpone further discussion.

 Police and Crime Committee - Wednesday 11 March 2026 10.00 am